saikatbsk/tinyOS/README.md

-A tiny operating system written in C. Currently it can only print colored text on screen.
+A tiny operating system written in C. Currently, it can only print colored text on a vga screen.

 Run `make iso` to create an iso then test with VirtualBox/Qemu.